Registering for Courses Through Self-Service

 Student Technology Requests

-Students can use the Spring 2021 WCC Technology Request Form to request a Chromebook, Wi-Fi Hotspot, or Webcam.
+Students can use the Fall 2021 WCC Technology Request Form to request a Chromebook, Wi-Fi Hotspot, or Webcam.
 Procedures and availability are summarized at the top of the form.

 Browser Extensions to Improve Accessibility